Bamyan: Buddhas of Bamyan

-Ashoka, the ruler of the ancient Indian Maurya dynasty, according to an old inscription, was sent in 261 BC. to convert the area.
-This was just before the Greco-Bactrian Kingdom declared independence in the northern Hindu Kush region.
+Ashoka, the ruler of the ancient Indian Maurya dynasty, according to an old inscription, was sent in 261 BC to convert the area.
+This was just before the Greco-Bactrian kingdom declared independence in the northern Hindu Kush region.

 Under the rule of the Kushana dynasty, Buddhism gradually established itself in the Hindu Kush area.
 Between the 2nd and 4th centuries AD, a number of Buddhist sites arose along the trade routes at that.
-Bamiyan itself was to become the largest and most famous of these Buddhist sites.
-However, the exact point in time when Buddhism found its way into Bamiyan itself is not known.
+Bamyan itself was to become the largest and most famous of these Buddhist sites.
+However, the exact point in time when Buddhism found its way into Bamyan itself is not known.

 This Buddhist art was significantly influenced by the earlier Gandhara culture, which was developed further in the south, and the Indian Gupta culture was the result of this cultural creation being unique of its kind.
 The Gandhara culture was already in retreat or largely collapsed when Buddhism experienced a revival here.

 The two large Buddha statues were constructed on the large rock facing the north side of the valley in the 6th century.
 Corridors and galleries were carved into the rock around the figures and hundreds of prayer halls and caves were created, some of which were decorated with rich wall paintings.

-The number of caves currently present in Bamiyan is estimated to be around 1,000.
+The number of caves currently present in Bamyan is estimated to be around 1,000.
 The time of origin is dated to the period from 450 to 850 AD.
 Some of the murals have been identified as the oldest known oil paintings in the world, dating to the 7th century.
-An earlier chronicle estimates the number at 12,000 caves, a number that is exaggerated for the Bamiyan Valley alone, but seems appropriate for the entire region, including around 50 km of surrounding valleys.
+An earlier chronicle estimates the number at 12,000 caves, a number that is exaggerated for the Bamyan Valley alone, but seems appropriate for the entire region, including around 50 km of surrounding valleys.
 The oil painting of Bamyan Buddha is related to the 5th to 9th century and those paintings were made of oil, hundreds of years before the technique was "invented" in Europe.
 The scientists discovered that 12 out of the 50 caves were painted with oil painting technique, using perhaps walnut and poppy seed drying oils.